outr/youi/tutorial/tutorial.md

 #### Create the site

-This example uses a `Jetty` container so but you can leave the `webapp` directory empty.
+This example is hosted, in-place using a `Jetty` container, thus a `webapps/WEB-INF/web.xml`, deployment descriptor, is not needed.
 Create something like the following.

 ```scala
 import org.hyperscala.web.{StaticWebsite, BasicWebsite}